Complex Humanitarian Emergencies

 • High risk of public health emergencies and outbreaks of disease.

-• International assistance and aid are needed, and actors who abide by the humanitarian principles of humanity, impartiality, neutrality and independence.
+• Large-scale, multi-faceted international assistance and aid efforts, and actors who abide by the humanitarian principles of humanity, impartiality, neutrality and independence.

-• Delivery of assistance is prevented by groups who are part of the conflict.
+• Lack of “access” as delivery of assistance is prevented by groups who are part of the conflict.

 • Relief workers face heightened security risks.